vim/colorschemes/README.md

 ## What is the plan?

-1. According on a definitive list of requirements.
+1. Reach a compromise on a definitive list of requirements.
 2. Find the resources and build the necessary tools.
 3. Open a proper "call for colorschemes".
 4. Include the approved submissions in the Vim distribution, either one by one or as a whole.